Jaipur Bus Rapid Transit System: Overview

 In August 2006, the Jaipur Bus Rapid Transit Service was approved by the Indian government for implementation.
-The responsibility for managing Jaipur BRTS has been given to JCSTL, a Special Purpose Vehicle formed by Jaipur Development Authority and Jaipur Nagar Nigam in a joint venture.
+The responsibility for managing Jaipur BRTS was given to JCSTL, a special purpose vehicle formed by Jaipur Development Authority and Jaipur Nagar Nigam in a joint venture.
 The BRTS is expected to cater to city's growing traffic for next 15–20 years.
 In Phase I, two corridors have been proposed.